-Wait, is that a llama running down the street?!
-That’s what happened in Newburyport, MA last Wednesday.
 Llamas are big, shaggy animals that normally live in South America.
 There are only about 40,000 of them in the US.
 But some people keep them as giant pets, and sometimes llamas break free.
-The one in this picture was trotting along a highway.
-A friendly driver took him to an animal shelter, which is mostly for cats and dogs.
-Looks like they gave him his own room – good thing, since he weighs over 400 pounds!
+The one in this picture was trotting along a highway in Newburyport, Massachusetts.
+A friendly driver took him to an animal shelter, which gave him his own room – good thing, since he weighs over 400 pounds!

 Wee ones: A llama has 4 legs.
 What numbers would you say to count up those legs?